HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="lighthouse_preconnect.sql"
 ) }}

-We saw only 19.67% of pages passing Lighthouse's "[Preconnect to required origins](https://web.dev/uses-rel-preconnect/)" audit, creating a large opportunity for thousands of websites to start using `preconnect` or `dns-prefetch` to establish early connections to important third-party origins.

-{{ figure_markup(
-  caption="Pages that pass the `preload` Lighthouse audit.", content="84.6%", classes="big-number",
-  sheets_gid="1047875076",
-  sql_file="lighthouse_preload.sql"
-) }}

-Running Lighthouse's "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test.
+Lastly, running Lighthouse's "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test.
 If you are looking to use `preload` for the first time, remember, fonts and critical scripts are a good place to start.

 {# TODO(authors/reviewers) - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532291496 #}